-Of the experience, Momeyer said, “You can pass on what you know about non-violent strategy and tactics and how to defend yourself and why we're committed to nonviolence.
+“You can pass on what you know about non-violent strategy and tactics and how to defend yourself and why we're committed to nonviolence.
 My contribution was to get beat up.
 I was the volunteer victim in the simulated play acting we did.
 Running the gauntlet and then how to fall down and how to protect your genitals and the back of your head.
 How to protect others who might be being attacked.”

 The training was hosted at the Western College for Women after Berea College in Kentucky pulled out late in the planning process.
 But not everyone in Oxford was embracing the mission.
 The Friends of the Mississippi Summer project emerged midway through the training to provide support.
 Miami University professor Bob Stripple and his wife Jane were among the first to step forward.

 “The community was divided,” according to Jane Stripple.
 “There were many people who just didn't understand the purpose of it.
 They didn't really understand.
 They were looking at the students more as rabble-rousers.
 There were letters in the newspaper about it.
 We weren't attacked personally about it.
 I never experienced that.
 I just think they thought that it was not important.
 That it was controversial and why our community was doing this they just didn't understand.”

 In spite of the local resistance, the Friends of the Mississippi summer project gathered up books and typewriters for the teaching effort in Freedom Schools.
 The group also raised money - to be used for volunteers living expenses and bail.